microsoft/fluentui/packages/react-card/Spec.md

 ![Visual interaction of non-interactive selectable cards using the keyboard](./assets/non-interactive-selectable-interaction-keyboard.png)

-Keyboard interaction

 1. Focus

    Initial focus is set on card, to access items within the card use EnterKey or Spacebar.

 2. Focus-Inside

    Focus moves to first actionable item in the card.
-Use ArrowKeys or TabKey to move focus to child elements within the card.
-To exit card use EscKey, to move focus back to card.
+Use `ArrowKeys` or `TabKey` to move focus to child elements within the card.
+To exit card use `EscKey`, to move focus back to card.

 3. Checkbox-Focus

    Depending on your tab order of items within the card, the number of keystrokes will vary.
-Once focus is set on the checkbox by default it will be set to unselected

 4. SpaceBar or EnterKey while focused on the Checkbox